How to Slip Stitch: 3 Easy Join & Edge Methods

 Slip Stitch Crochet is one of the smallest stitches in crochet, but it solves a surprising number of beginner problems.
 It helps join rounds neatly, move across stitches without adding height, and finish projects with cleaner edges.

-Slip Stitch Crochet at a glance
+What Is Slip Stitch Crochet at a glance?

 - Topic: slip stitch crochet